Winter Lawn Care Maintenance Tips

 Make sure you aerate your lawn before the first good freeze – and that freeze is coming very soon!
 Aerating, in addition to light fertilization (aerate, then fertilize), will not only prepare your lawn for a prosperous spring but also fight against thatch.

 In addition to the tips mentioned above, now is the best time to act questions to prepare for the spring and even next fall and winter.
-Feel free to reach out to our expert Fort Worth TX landscapers if you have any questions.
+Feel free to reach out to our expert Dallas and Fort Worth TX landscapers if you have any questions.
 Call our lawn care company, or contact us online for information.